JonathanSoszka/wf2-telemetry/README.md

 # wf2-telemetry

-Captures **Wreckfest 2** telemetry to a `.jsonl` log — every frame, world position, per-tyre slip, load and force — so it can be analysed offline.
+Captures **Wreckfest 2** telemetry to a `.jsonl` log — every frame, world position, per-tyre slip, load and force — so it can be analyzed offline.

 It reads the telemetry SimHub is already receiving.
 It does **not** touch the game's configuration, is not in SimHub's path, and cannot affect the dashboards.